-- Education about the causes of dyspnea, discussion of and planning to avoid exacerbating activities as well as normalizing effects of emotions on symptom severity may help the person achieve a sense of control over his/her breathlessness. - Family, loved ones and other members of the multidisciplinary team can help minimize the sense of isolation that may occur when previously enjoyed activities become limited by symptoms.
-Exploring spiritual and religious issues may also decrease the sense of loneliness.

-- Other practical aspects are to: - 1.
+- Education about the causes of dyspnea, discussion of and planning to avoid exacerbating activities as well as normalizing effects of emotions on symptom severity may help the person achieve a sense of control over his/her breathlessness. - Family, loved ones and other members of the multidisciplinary team can help minimize sense of isolation that may occur when previously enjoyed activities are decreased and exploring spiritual and religious issues may also decrease sense of loneliness. - Arranging for legal or financial counseling may also help alleviate anxiety that may be contributing to worsening dyspnea. - Other practical aspects are to: - 1.
 Limit the number of people in the patient's room. - 2.
 Reduce the room temperature, and maintain humidity. - 3.
 Open a window and allow the dying person to see outside - 4.
-Use a fan to blow cool air across the dying person's face (may work) - 5.
+Use of a fan to blow cool air across the dying person's face (may work) - 5.
 Eliminate environmental irritants such as smoke. - 6.
-Reposition the patient by elevating the head of the bed, or changing him from one side to another. - Chest physiotherapy: may be helpful if helps increase sputum clearance however may be physically draining and painful for dying patients.
-Use is limited and depends on individual situation. - Suctioning: never pleasant to undergo and may be very distressing to the dying person especially in the last hours of life.
+Reposition the patient by elevating the head of his or her bed, or changing him from one side to another. - Chest physiotherapy: may be helpful if helps increase sputum clearance however may be physically draining and painful for dying patients.
+Use is limited and depends on individual situation. - Suctioning: never pleasant to undergo and may be very distressing to the dying person especially if in the last hours of life.
 Anticholinergic drugs such as scopolamine and glycopyrrolate to decrease sputum production are kinder and gentler.
 Use of suctioning should be individualized. - Relaxation, distraction, or hypnotic therapy may allow the dying person to control or decrease his/her dyspnea.
 Other alternative medical therapies may also help some patients. - A combination of non-pharmacological and pharmacological therapies is usually needed.